How to Avoid Food Allergy Pitfalls in Your Commercial Kitchen

 How to Avoid Cross Contamination in Your Kitchen

 A food allergic person does not need to eat a large amount of the food to have a reaction.
-Even a speck of food, or transfer from a their food touching an allergen contaminated surface can cause a severe reaction.
+Even a speck of the allergen, or having food touch a contaminated surface, can cause a severe reaction.

 In order to avoid cross-contamination, workstations, cutting boards equipment, and utensils need to be regularly cleaned and sanitized.
 The sanitary practices you already have in place, including handwashing and good personal hygiene will also help to prevent cross contamination.
 Do not allow ready-to-eat foods to touch surfaces that have come into contact with other foods.